trskop/command-wrapper/man/command-wrapper-cd.1.md

 # DESCRIPTION

+It is common that while working on something one needs to jump into another directory, do something there, and then go back.
+This command tries to solve this by spawning a subshell, or a new Tmux/Kitty window, or a terminal emulator, see *OPTIONS* for details.

-Like `cd` shell command, but allows the user to select a directory from a pre-defined list.
+Behaviour of this command is similar to `cd` shell command, but allows the user to select a directory from a pre-defined list.
 This speeds up access to commonly accessed directories.
-Normally it spawns a new shell, or a Tmux/Kitty window, see *OPTIONS* for details.

 When no option is specified, `cd` subcommand checks if it's running in Tmux or Kitty, and if it is then it opens a new Tmux or Kitty window, respectively.
 If